ABooth9422/Project1/README.md

 We will also be demonstrating the skills that we have learned over the time we have been in the course.

-Our project idea is that we are going to target a certain area locally and pull from yelp and instagram tattoo shops within that area.

-The api's will also be used to reference pictures of the location reviews and possibly portfolio pictures.

-We wanted to make it easy for people to be able to locate shops based on the "style" that they are interested in.
+We wanted to make it easy for people to be able to locate tattoo shops based on the "style" that they are interested in.

 Alot of people that want a tattoo do not know how to properly research who is right to do the tattoo.
+So we want to provide review and comment information so that it's easy for the user to see.

 Just like how a doctor is a specialist in a field so is a tattoo artist.
-For example if we are telling a heart doctor to do brain surgery

-we probably will not get the best outcome.

-The goal of this project is to be able to link the user based on style choice to a shop that has an artist that specializes in that category.

-Some of the things that we are going to show in our results category will be:

-    Ratings (stars)
-    Location (map jpeg)
-    Reviews (first 3 reviews from yelp)
-    Artist name and handle to IG.(favicon link)
+Our project idea is that we are going to target a certain local areas to pull shops from Yelp.
+Since Yelp doesn't include a field for tattoo "style", we are going to simulate that functionality using Firebase to store objects and randomly assign style categories to each object.

+From the Yelp API we will get:
+Basic info like shop name, address, phone
+Rating Stars
+# of reviews and 3 comments
+images from the shop

+We are using the MapQuest API (GoogleMaps charges) to show mapped location info.

+We are using Firebase to store our own "API" information.

+We also included:
+some image animation
+data validation to make sure users select the location and style Go Back and Start Over functionality
+Modals instead of pop-ups

+On the collaboration front, we have met in the classroom, at a home, and via Zoom.
+We had a few problems with github in the beginning, but definiley improved over time.
+We used github's Issues feature heavily as well as the "kanban" area.
+Of course we also used Slack for communicating.
+Additionally, we all scheduled time with our tutors.